 Today companies tend to opt for both Azure and AWS to get the best from both and to avoid vendor lockin.
 But as a result, the companies lose a unified way of managing the two cloud platforms.
 True, you can integrate AWS with Azure, but the requirement of manual set up scares many people from doing so.

-PowerBoard – A Unified Multi-Cloud Management Platform At Your Service
+PowerBoard – A Cloud Management Platform At Your Service

 The problems stated above make using cloud management platforms a scary thing.
 And yet, the benefits of using cloud management platforms cannot be ignored.
 This is where PowerBoard comes in.
-PowerBoard simplifies cloud cost management and makes managing both AWS and Azure easier.
+PowerBoard simplifies cloud cost management and makes managing Azure easier.

 One Does The Work of Two

-With PowerBoard, you don’t have to manage AWS and Azure separately.
-Just connect PowerBoard with your AWS and Azure platform and you get a single unified platform to manage the two cloud environments.
+With PowerBoard, you can manage Azure easily.
+Just connect PowerBoard with your Azure platform and you will get a platform to manage the cloud environment.

 The Solution To Information Overload

-As mentioned earlier, AWS has so many tools and Azure has such a complex set up process.
+As mentioned earlier, Azure has such a complex set up process.
 It is normal to find it hard to look for simple information.
-For example in AWS, if you want to see which region’s EC2 instance is costing you money, you have to first go to the billing dashboard > the bill’s section> and then you have to literally search for the information.

 With PowerBoard the region-wise data is right in front of you.
-In fact, there is an interactive map that will show you exactly where the EC2 services are provisioned.
+In fact, there is an interactive map that will show you exactly where the Azure services are provisioned.